 3) Family Tradition

 Most fans in football especially overseas link going to matches as a family tradition and a special childhood memory.
 Father’s take their sons to matches on a Sunday afternoon to cheer on their team much like their fathers did for them.
+If it's not at the game it's at the local pub or in their own homes having a meal and watching their team play on the TV with the whole family gathered around.

 The bond between father and son and going to football has been passed down from families and generations.
 It’s for that reason that supporters take the game so seriously because it’s a big part of who they are and where they’ve come from.
+They associate their parents memories with football matches and celebrating big victories together.

 Pro team’s fans are actually a large part of the team in every aspect.
 Not only do they act as the twelfth man on the field many of them come to practices, are in contact with the players and make their voices heard in the media if they do not like what they are seeing within the club.
 Especially in Eastern Europe where supporters are a big influence on the decisions the club makes and the direction they go.